Does anyone know what special public holiday falls on October 3rd in South Korea?

 History of National Foundation Day in Korea

-The Korean creation myth goes back to the beginnings of the Gojoseon (고조선) period.
-This was a period in Korean history that occurred before the more well-known three kingdoms era.
-Gojoseon’s name literally means ‘old Joseon’ because this period of Korean history came long before the Joseon dynasty.
-According to the story of Korea’s creation, Korea was founded in 2333 B.C. by Dangun (단군).
+The Korean creation myth goes back to the beginnings of the 고조선 (Gojoseon) period, before the three kingdoms era of Korea.
+Gojoseon literally means ‘old Joseon’ because this period of Korean history came long before the Joseon dynasty.
+Legend has it, the God-king 단군 (Dangun) founded the first Korean kingdom in 2333 B.C.

-After finishing the challenge, the bear got turned into a woman, and then ended up marrying Hwanung and giving birth to a child.
+The tiger completely failed the challenge and gave up after twenty days.
+The bear however, managed to complete the challenge.
+Thus the bear became a human woman, eventually marrying Hwanung and giving birth to a child.
 This son, Dangun, went on to found the first Korean kingdom.

-Celebrating National Foundation Day in Korea
+When is National Foundation Day in Korea celebrated?

 Myths are one of the things that help create different cultures and make each culture unique from one another.
 There are many other myths in Korean culture that add depth and flavor to life here.